Meisho Tabaru: 2024: three-year old season

-On October 20, Meisho Tabaru was entered in to the Kikuka-shō, where he briefly took the lead at the first corner of the second lap, but as the leader of the pack kept changing rapidly the horse lost the will to continue racing, dropping out of the lead early on and finishing 16th and over 5 seconds behind the winner, Urban Chic.
+On October 20, Meisho Tabaru ran in the Kikuka-shō, where he briefly took the lead at the first corner of the second lap, but as the leader of the pack kept changing rapidly the horse lost the will to continue racing, dropping back and finishing 16th, over 5 seconds behind the winner, Urban Chic.

 In spite of this defeat, it was announced that the horse was planned to race the Arima Kinen.
-However, as the race drew near, the number of horses registered to run the race grew more than the maximum number of horses allowed to run the race, and was also short of prize money for that race, the horse was barred from entering the race, necessitating the horse's next race to be the following month's Nikkei Shinshun Hai.
+However, as the race drew near, the number of horses registered to run in it exceeded the maximum, and Meisho Tabaru's inferior prize money left him unable to enter.